Can we call Backstage something different? So that it fits our company better?

-If you can't find it in the marketplace, before you write a plugin search the plugin issues to see if is in the works.
+If you can't find it in the directory, before you write a plugin search the plugin issues to see if is in the works.
 If no one's thought of it yet, great!
 Open a new issue as a plugin suggestion and describe what your plugin will do.
 This will help coordinate our contributors' efforts and avoid duplicating existing functionality.

 Which plugin is used the most at Spotify?

 By far, our most-used plugin is our TechDocs plugin, which we use for creating technical documentation.
 Our philosophy at Spotify is to treat "docs like code", where you write documentation using the same workflow as you write your code.
 This makes it easier to create, find, and update documentation.
 TechDocs is now open source.
 (See also: "Will Spotify's internal plugins be open sourced, too?" above)